 #8 List the points you were going to make if you run out of time

-If on a question is demanding and you find yourself running out of time get some marks before you lose everything by making a list of the points you should have explained and proceed.
+If a question is demanding and you find yourself running out of time get some marks before you lose everything by making a list of the points you should have explained and proceed.

 This is not as good as completely answering the question however, it is dangerous to leave a question unanswered when you know all the answers required.

 You said at least what you said even if it was not as elegant as you expected.
-You can always return to the problem and get smart things done if you have time at the end.
+You can always return to the problem and get smart things done if you have time in the end.

 It is easier to obtain 2 marks starting to answer a new question than at the end.
-In other words, if you run out of time on a question (although hopefully you will be sufficiently disciplined with your time keeping this problem you never encounter), don’t worry if you can’t finish it nicely.
+In other words, if you run out of time on a question (although hopefully you will be sufficiently disciplined with your timekeeping this problem you never encounter), don’t worry if you can’t finish it nicely.

 It is good to go to the exams hall with your time, when you are reading through the questions for the first time, indicate the start and end time for each question and monitor.

-When its five minutes to the time you allotted to the question, leave it and move to the next question.
+When it’s five minutes to the time you allotted to the question, leave it and move to the next question.
 You can come over to work on them after you have attempted all the required questions.

 In some examinations, students who attempt all required number of questions are awarded additional marks even if you scored just one in the last question you answered.

-Even good essay writers may sometimes score marks at the end of an essay less rapidly than the beginning simply as they are no longer fresh but tired of the issue.
+Even good essay writers may sometimes score marks at the end of an essay less rapidly than the beginning, simply as they are no longer fresh but tired of the issue.